-Inspired by our London Waterway Partnership’s strategic aim to devise and deliver arts projects which connect with young people – we’ve been collaborating with Core Arts, Hackney.
+Inspired by the Trust's strategic aim to devise and deliver arts projects which connect with young people – we’ve been collaborating with Core Arts, Hackney.

 Promoting positive mental health and wellbeing through creative learning, Core Arts provides learning, training and employment initiatives that help people who experience mental health issues to overcome barriers, fulfil their potential and take part fully in their community.

 This project was about encouraging young people aged 16 to 24 to explore how the local canal (Lee Navigation) could promote wellbeing, by researching the themes of:

 Core Arts began the project’s workshops at in September 2016 with three design sessions that looked at the concepts of a mural.

 The young people came up with their own ideas and themes for what the mural would look like.
 This included brainstorming ideas for the message of the mural and what landmarks would appear in the final design.
 They were also encouraged to go ‘out and about’, taking photos for inspiration and getting to know their local stretch of canal.